Market Cap N/A

 Company Profile

 AB International Group Corp., through its subsidiaries, acquires and develops various intellectual property.
-It operates through two segments, Copyrights and License (IP) and Cinema.
-The company engages in the acquisition and distribution of movies, tv shows, and music; licensing of its non-fungible token movie and music marketplace platform; and operation of Mt.
+The company operates through two segments, Copyrights and License (IP) and Cinema.
+It engages in the acquisition and distribution of movies and TV shows; licensing of its non-fungible token movie and music marketplace platform; and operation of Mt.
 Kisco movie theater.
-It also provides video streaming services on its website under the ABQQ.tv brand; and technical, marketing, and c...
+The company also provides video streaming services on its website under the ABQQ.tv brand; and technical, marketing, and...

 Industry: Entertainment